 I could be a real contender

-In making poems located in the middle of the page
+Making poems located in the middle of a page

 Or triangle shaped

 I learned how to type in the seventh grade